 Last year, the student participants not only received their own laptops, but also experienced what it was like to work in a large company through tours, meetings, and working on "challenge assignments" with employee teams.
 Their adventure included access to these professionals and a behind-the-scenes look at a variety of projects such as marketing, creative solutions, and technology development.

 The details of this year's challenges at the two locations are still in the works, but Tanenbaum assures us that "this is more than a technology experience, it's about people that 'DO' things."
 The goal is to provide you with an experience that will keep you "active and engaged, and motivated to take it to the next level" even after the trip ends.

 Requirements to Enter

 If you are interested in being a part of this project, the first thing you'll need to do is create a video.
 While last year's contest included essays and photos, this year the video requirement has been a hit with students.
-To enter, visit the Lenovo for Students Facebook Page for more details and upload your video (between 30 seconds and a minute in length) describing why you should be part of this experience.

 The contest is open to legal residents of the United States who are college undergraduates only and who are 18 years old and older.
 All undergraduates meeting these requirements are encouraged to consider entering – all majors are accepted from all types of colleges, including online, trade, and community colleges.
 Tanenbaum is excited about the range of submissions so far including students with a wide range of majors, such as "English, Nursing, and Supply Chain Management, and representing a variety of schools."
 Last year's winners came from The University of Houston, and New York University